lukesdm/geoportfolio/weighted-overlay/index.md

 | At least 100m from built-up area | For discretion, and less likely to encroach on enclosed land.
 | At most 500m from water | For cooking and cleaning.
 | Within 100m of an accessible trail | Trekking through woodland can be difficult.
+| Not less than 10m from trail | For discretion, and to account for width of track.

 #### Desirability